Community Composting in Schools and Allotments is Regulated

 If it is, a non-statutory council site or a private site part of which is unsuitable for cultivation an area could be set aside in the future for composting waste from the local community.

-However, the first priority on an allotment site must be encouraging and enabling people to grow food.
+However, the first priority on an allotment site must be encouraging and enabling people to grow food and if the Society composted their waste it may encourage wider participation in allotment gardening.
 The production and use of compost “on-site” also avoids the need to register under the Regulations relating to the carriage of waste.

 When considering the location of the composting area on the allotment site it is important to ensure that that it will not pollute the environment, disturb neighbours etc.